 “One day, through my prayers, an overwhelming amount of love started flowing into me, filling up the dark hole that threatened to consume me,” she wrote in her 2000 memoir Legacy of Luna.
 “I suddenly realized that what I was feeling was the love of the Earth, the love of Creation.
 Every day we, as a species, do so much to destroy Creation’s ability to give us life.
 But that Creation continues to do everything in its power to give us life anyway.
 And that’s true love.”

-So just what exactly would Julia “Butterfly” Hill do now as Earth Day nears climate change continues to threaten our forests and trees?
+So just what exactly would Julia “Butterfly” Hill do now?
 She’d likely start by planting a seed, a seed of hope, she says.
 “If you’re the only person left, as long as your hope is committed in action, then hope is alive in the world.”